dean0x7d/pybinding/support/readme.md

-Support scripts for Read the Docs.
+Support scripts for Read the Docs and PyPI deployment.